statamic/docs/content/collections/tags/session-set.md

 ## Forgetting Data

-You can remove data from the session [session:forget](/tags/session-forget), and flush the entire session with [session:flush](/tags/session-flush).
+Data can be removed from the session [session:forget](/tags/session-forget), and the entire session flushed with [session:flush](/tags/session-flush). 🚽